M-Abozaid/Rhythmic-life/readme.md

 # Rhythmic
 # Facebook Messenger Chatbot
-### powered by Wit.ai, MongoDB and Redis as a session store.
+### powered by nodeJs, Wit.ai, MongoDB and Redis as a session store.